xaviersharwin10/somnia-git-agent/HACKATHON_README.md

 ## Why This Matters for Somnia

 ### 🎯 **Infrastructure Track Fit**
 This is infrastructure that makes deploying Somnia agents **10x easier**.
-Before GitAgent:
+Before SomniaPush:
 - ❌ Manual contract deployment for each agent
 - ❌ No way to track which agents are deployed
 - ❌ Difficult to manage multiple agent versions
 - ❌ No unified deployment workflow

-After GitAgent:
+After SomniaPush:
 - ✅ `git push` auto-deploys agents to Somnia
 - ✅ On-chain registry tracks all agents
 - ✅ Each branch = separate agent contract